 If you are a student interested in applying for the guiDANCE mentorship program, please fill out the application by clicking the link below, or download here and submit, along with a recommendation letter from your dance teacher.

-We are excited to announce our first mentorship opportunity for the 2018-2019 season!
-We are now accepting applications for our mentorship with renowned modern dancer and choreographer, Ronald K. Brown, Artistic Director and Founder of Evidence Dance Company, based in Brooklyn, New York.
+We are excited to announce our first mentorship opportunity for the 2019-2020 season!
+We are now accepting applications for our mentorship with dancer/choreographer Jessica Starr, creative director of MusEffect, a non-profit organization dedicated to raising social awareness through performance art.

-All interested applicants please submit your application along with the teacher recommendation form by September 1, 2018.
-If selected, you must be available on Wednesday, September 26th from 5-8pm for class and meeting with our mentor.
+All interested applicants please submit your application along with the teacher recommendation form by September 1, 2019.
+This experience includes a one on one meeting with the artist and master class.
+If selected, you must be available on Monday, September 9th 5:30-7:30 for class and meeting with our mentor.

 Meet our Mentors